 First, we installed some wooden corner blocks to help us position the moulding and then we pin-nailed it in place.
 We caulked any gaps at the ceiling and walls with paintable caulk.

 As you can see above, we still didn’t have a light fixture in place at this point.
 I was taking a stained glass fusing course at the time and decided to make my own light fixture.
 It’s subtle, but you can see that there are starfish in the glass that play off the ceramic ones I attached to the wall above the toilet.
 The white in the crown mouding, light fixture and star fish are a nice contrast against the deep colour of the walls.

 Here’s how the light fixture looked before and after.

 Here are a few more afters.
-I added some light and airy artwork to the wall.
+I added some light, airy artwork and ceramic starfish on the walls.

 And a final before and after comparison:

 The makeover was a big improvement; now we’re no longer embarrassed to have guests use the power room and my husband has a nice place to get ready in the morning.
 At first, he thought it was too nice and thought we should reserve it for guests only.
 However, I truly believe that the real secret to a long and a happy marriage is never having to share a bathroom, so I didn’t see any reason to start 🙂

 If you enjoyed this post, don’t forget to pin and share.